nwesterhausen/mcdata-to-json/README.md

 [![npm version](https://badge.fury.io/js/mcdata-to-json.svg)](https://badge.fury.io/js/mcdata-to-json)

 Node.js binary to create JSON from stats, playerdata, advancements, logs and chunks.
+See explanation of steps it takes to do this [here](docs/what-happens.md).

 ## Usage